 - Freshly ground black pepper

 - Place a teaspoonful of cheese filling on the top edge and fold into a triangle.
-Continue folding the triangle to the left, then to the right until the end of the phyllo stripe.
+Bring forward and fold to the left.
+Bring forward again and then fold to the right (as if folding a flag).
+Continue the same procedure, to the end of the phyllo stripe.

-Kopiaste and Kali Orexi,
+Kopiaste and Kali Orexi!